rezaarezvan/AFA-Benchmark/docs/dataframe_formats.md

 - `afa_method` (str): name of the AFA method, e.g. "ODIN-MFRL" or "EDDI"
 - `classifier` (str|null): which classifier is used to make the predictions.
 If null, the AFA method's builtin method is assumed to be used.
 - `dataset` (str): name of the dataset that the method is evaluated on, e.g. "cube" or "MNIST"
-- `actions_taken` (int): how many AFA actions the method has taken for the current sample
+- `selections_performed` (int): how many AFA selections the method has performed for the current sample
 - `features_observed` (int): how many features the method has observed for the current sample
 - `predicted_label` (int): predicted class
 - `true_label` (int): true class